microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

 ### Structured response template

-Structured response templates enable you to define a complex structure that supports major LG functionality, like templating, composition, and substitution, while leaving the interpretation of the structured response up to the caller of the LG library.
+Structured response templates let you define a complex structure that supports major LG functionality, like templating, composition, and substitution, while leaving the interpretation of the structured response up to the caller of the LG library.

 For bot applications, we natively support: